 - A. Access, during business office hours of such Respondent and in the presence of counsel, to all facilities and access to inspect and copy all books, ledgers, accounts, correspondence, memoranda, and all other records and documents in the possession or under the control of such Respondent related to compliance with this Order, which copying services shall be provided by such Respondent at the request of the authorized representative(s) of the Commission and at the expense of such Respondent; and - B. The opportunity to interview officers, directors, or employees of such Respondent, who may have counsel present, related to compliance with this Order.

 XIII.
 Term

-IT IS FURTHER ORDERED that this Order shall terminate on April 9, 2030.
+IT IS FURTHER ORDERED that this Order shall terminate ten 10 years from the date this Order is issued.

 By the Commission.

 April J. Tabor Acting Secretary

 SEAL